-Michael Ugah is an Associate in the firm’s disputes resolution team.
+Michael Ugah is a Senior Associate in the firm’s disputes resolution team.

 He represents and advises on disputes concerning corporate & commercial, banking & finance, oil & gas, employment, and real estate matters before various courts and tribunals in Nigeria.